pavelpereverzev/kolba/README.md

 # Web Scripts

 From version 1.2 scripts can be downloaded from web URLs.
 Find a green arrow button in Kolba path line and press it.
-In `WebScripts` window enter the direct URL to Pyhton script file.
+In `WebScripts` window enter the direct URL to Python script file.
 For example, `https://gisworks.ru/qgis_tools/my_widget.py`

 ![Table loook](https://gisworks.ru/qgis_tools/img/kolba_webscript.png)